 Parmesan, freshly grated, 1/4 cup

-Lemon Zest, to finish, from 1 lemon
+Lemon Zest, to finish, from 1 lemon how you make it:

 1. In a large pot, heat the oil over a low flame.
 Add the onions and sweat them until they are translucent (no brown).